 Hours

 Walking trails and viewing areas are open year-round, sunrise to sunset.
-Expect some trail closures during the New York State white-tailed deer hunting seasons.
-Please note that the Seneca Trail, accessible from the Visitor Center parking area, is partially closed until further notice; we are monitoring sensitive wildlife using the area around the trail.
+Expect Esker Brook Trails and South Spring Pool Trail closures during the New York State white-tailed deer hunting seasons (November 1 - January 1).
+Please note that the Seneca Trail, accessible from the Visitor Center parking area, will be open to both hiking and white-tailed deer hunting during the New York State late archery season.

 Wildlife Drive is open April 1 - November 30, sunrise to sunset, weather-depending.